CapedDemon/YOUR-SAFE/README.md

 That's all.
 Run the script and see what you can do.

+# Main Commands
+- I -> To insert new files
+- R -> Retrieve Existing data
+- M -> To create new safe (Type YES after you type M)
+- C -> To change safe (Type YES after you type C)

 # Motive and Motivation
 - My motive for building this project is to practice my python skills and make somthing useful and something interesting.
 Moreover, you can say this project as a terminal database.